Hwasong-12: List of tests

+Confirmed tests

+Unconfirmed tests

+American astronomer and astrophysicist Jonathan McDowell claimed that Hwasong-12 was used for two failed tests on 15 October 2016 and 20 October 2016.

+Variants

 Hwasong-8

-On the morning of 27 September 2021, a Hwasong-8 missile was launched in Ryongrim County, although it was reportedly fitted with a manoeuvrable reentry vehicle, which would achieve hypersonic speed.
+On the morning of 27 September 2021, a Hwasong-8 missile was launched in Ryongrim County.
+Reportedly, the missile was fitted with a hypersonic glide vehicle, which would achieve hypersonic speed.
 Ankit Panda, a senior fellow at the Carnegie Endowment for International Peace, stated that the new missile looked like the booster of Hwasong-12 upon inspection of the sole image of the missile, but more images would be needed to confirm it.
 This was one of the five 'most important' weapons laid out in a five year plan in the 8th Congress of the Workers' Party of Korea, where the development of the missile was reported to have already been completed.
 State media of North Korea described it as a weapon of great strategic significance.